How many students on a team?

 I don't want to coach, but can I still help my student's team?

 Yes, you can help.
 However we require that anyone helping the team register through Volunteer Registration so we know who is working with the kids.
+Teams are limited to 4 Team Helpers.
+Any additional volunteers should register as General Volunteers.

 When should coaches and volunteers register?